Vicksburg campaign: Aftermath

-Grant deployed Sherman and 50,000 troops against Johnston's 31,000 in Jackson.
-Johnston tried to lure Sherman into a frontal assault, but Sherman had seen the results of such at Vicksburg.
-He demurred and began surrounding the city.
-Johnston escaped with his army, which was more than Pemberton had achieved, but all of central Mississippi was now under Sherman's control.
-He used a subsequent operation against Meridian, Mississippi, as a harbinger of the scorched earth tactics he later employed in his March to the Sea through Georgia, and then South Carolina.
+After Vicksburg fell, Grant deployed Sherman and 50,000 troops against Johnston's 31,000 holding Jackson.
+Johnston tried to lure Sherman into a frontal assault, but Sherman had seen such fighting at Vicksburg.
+He demurred and began to surround the city.
+Johnston escaped with his army, which was more than Pemberton had achieved, but this left all of central Mississippi under Sherman's control.
+Sherman used a subsequent operation against Meridian, Mississippi, as a harbinger of the scorched earth tactics he later employed in his March to the Sea through Georgia and South Carolina.

 One of Grant's actions during the siege was to settle a lingering rivalry.
-On May 30, General McClernand wrote a self-adulatory note to his troops, claiming much of the credit for the soon-to-be victory.
+On May 30, General McClernand wrote a self-congratulatory note to his troops, claiming much of the credit for the soon-to-be victory.
 Grant had been waiting six months for him to slip, ever since they clashed early in the campaign, around the Battle of Arkansas Post.
 Grant finally relieved McClernand on June 18.
 McClernand's XIII Corps was turned over to Maj.
 Gen. Edward Ord.
-In May 1864, McClernand was restored to a command in remote Texas.
+In May 1864, McClernand was posted to a command in remote Texas.

 Grant was the undisputed victor of the Vicksburg campaign.
 He was rewarded for his victory with a promotion to major general in the regular army, effective on July 4, 1863.
-He also received an unusual letter:
+He also received an unusual letter from President Lincoln: